Scipio94/Stock-Price-Action-EDA-/README.md

 # Stock-Price-Action-EDA

 ## Description
 Exploratory data analysis of several large-cap companies stock price action over a specific time period using python, specifically the pandas, numpy, and matplotlib.pyplot packages.
+The EDA is availible in the *Stock EDA Python Syntax File*

 ## Variables
 - Ticker: Stock symbol